 Sandy did list a variety of types of Street Art and for sure, the Westside did have many varieties of Street Art, often with references to COVID.

 ‘Yarn-bombing’ in the form of a heart crocheted on a chainlink fence.
+Beside the heart are crocheted musical notes and the words, “Bye Corona.”
 Stay-at-home ‘Poster Art’ series plastered over every boarded-up store and hoarding.
 (Photographed May 21, has now disappeared) SORRY, a Canadian bat apologizes for coronavirus on behalf of all the bats in the world.
 This is ‘stencil’ graffiti that is often used for political commentary.
 (Photographed June 22, under the Granville Bridge, now painted over)Painterly ‘brush’ graffiti on a set of stairs that are part of a public right-of-way.
 (Photo taken June 8, now painted over.)

 Vancouver Eastside graffiti on a blue dumpster.
 This little monster on a roll-up security door made me smile.
 Then I went around the corner and down to a gate guarding the railroad tracks.
 This is done in what they call ‘bubble’ style, a form of ‘throw-up’ graffiti with rounded letters.
 Apparently railroad tracks are a key component of heavy-duty graffiti, and the Westside suffers from having had all its railways turned into community gardens.
 A loading bay close to the building with my studio.